top of page

 1 teaspoon cinnamon or according to taste

-In a food processor put all your ingredients starting with 3 tablespoons of grape juice.
-Check if it is the consistency you like.
-I used 4 tablespoons and stopped processing when I got a thick pasty constancy.
-Not too coarse but not too smooth so it's nice and thick and a little sticky.
+In a food processor put all your ingredients.
+Process until it is the consistency you like.
+I stopped processing when I got a thick pasty constancy.
+Not too coarse but not too smooth so it's nice and thick and a little crunchy and sticky.

 Put in a bowl and cover with Saran Wrap.
 Refrigerate for about 2 hours or overnight.